jjurm/cssz-web/content/events/2024-04-14-brave-hike-glarus-alps.md

   registration:
     link: https://forms.gle/HjqrWxx82X2uRNfP7
     text: Google Form
+  notes:
+    - alert_type: warning
+      icon: solid/info
+      text: |
+        Due to snow and weather conditions we are changing the hike to a different location.
+Join [this whatsapp group](https://chat.whatsapp.com/Dhd5xtmG19tJMQmwEmhUZ5) to stay updated.
 ---

 Do you have too much energy and want to spend it in the mountains?